Skip to content

 Easter baking conversions chart for holiday recipes

-Whether you're making Greek tsoureki, Polish babka, British hot cross buns, or classic American Easter sugar cookies, measurement precision matters more than usual with enriched doughs and delicate glazes.
-This guide covers the conversions you'll reach for most.
+Whether you're making Greek tsoureki, Polish babka, British hot cross buns, or classic American Easter sugar cookies, precision matters more than usual with enriched doughs and delicate glazes.
+This guide covers the conversions you'll actually reach for.

 Core Easter Baking Ingredients: Weight Chart